apache/shardingsphere/docs/document/content/features/governance/observability/metrics.en.md

 Metrics are measures of used to evaluate the performance of a system at run time.
 Quantitative assessment can be used to evaluate the performance of a system and to give relevant opinions on system optimization or business strategy.
-Apache ShardingSphere aims to build a distributed database.
+Apache ShardingSphere aims to build a distributed database solution.
 For the database,it analyzes its running status,connection data,transaction number,throughput and other relevant indicators.
 It is particularly important to provide visual advice and help for database scheduling,data smooth migration,sharding-database,sharding-table and other policies.